-Supporting these frequent application changes often take up a significant chunk of the IT team’s valuable time.
-The DevOps approach – a blend of ‘development’ and ‘operations’ – has been successful in supporting rapid deployment and efficient support of application software.
+Supporting these frequent application enhancements, changes, testing, release management, and support often take up a significant chunk of the IT team’s valuable time.
+The DevOps approach – a blend of ‘development’ and ‘operations’ – has successfully supported delivery, rapid deployment, and efficient application software support.
 But first, let us understand the need for DevOps in driving service excellence in application support.

 Barriers in enterprise application support

 IT teams constantly grapple with application changes, infrastructure changes, check performance issues, unforeseen test scenarios, and more.
 The root cause of friction between the business, IT development and Support teams, therefore are:

 - A lack of shared visibility and working in operational siloes